Cody Johnson discography

-American singer Cody Johnson has released nine studio albums, twelve singles and seven music videos.
+American singer Cody Johnson has released ten studio albums, fifteen singles and nine music videos.
 His first six albums were all released independently through his own CoJo label, with 2016's Gotta Be Me producing his first chart single "With You I Am".

 In 2018, Johnson signed to Warner Records Nashville and issued Ain't Nothin' to It a year later.
+It includes the single "On My Way to You", which was his first Top 20 hit on Country Airplay.
 This was followed by 2021's Human: The Double Album, which was certified gold in both the United States and Canada.
 The album also included "'Til You Can't", his first number-one single on the Billboard Country Airplay charts.

 Johnson had a second number-one on that chart in 2023 with "The Painter", from his third Warner album Leather released that same year.
+It contained three more successful radio hits "Dirt Cheap", a duet with Carrie Underwood "I'm Gonna Love You", and deluxe reissue track "The Fall".
+On November 7, 2025, Johnson released his highly anticipated viral cover of The Chicks' Travelin' Soldier" in honor of the Veterans Day holiday.
+Upon its official release, the studio version debuted at No. 12 on the Billboard Hot 100, making it the highest-charting song of his career.